FrostyThe2022Snowman/AMostWonderfulAdventure/README.md

 # AMostWonderfulAdventure
 Welcome!

-If you are reading this, you have won a random selection to embark on a great journey across the vast expanses of the class of 2022!
+If you are reading this, you have won a random* selection to take part in the great snowman adventure!

-Go on, step right in.
-An epic saga awaits you :)
+You can start by clicking the text file named "the_start" Have fun!
+The Internet is always your best friend, and there are clues that may help you solve some of the *ciphers*.

+*In programming languages, random number generation is seeded, so although the numbers appear random, you'll keep seeing the same numbers in the same order if you request random numbers from the same seed number.
+Maybe this randomness isn't so random after all :)))